 [Regulation 222 inserted in Gazette 29 Jun 2001 p.
 3094.]

-223. Annual Member specific information
+223. Member’s benefit entitlements, Board to inform Member about annually

 (1) As soon as practicable after the last day of a Member’s reporting period the Board is to give to the Member all the information that the Board reasonably believes a Member reasonably needs for the purpose of understanding the Member’s benefit entitlements.